Copyright 1994 - 2022 Bill's Bible Basics

 * Even wearing Christian symbols in public may result in attracting the wrath of the Saudi religious police.

-If there is one thing that the previous facts make clear, it is that if a Christian frontier for witnessing exists for the nation of Saudi Arabia -- and similar closed Arab and Muslim countries -- surely it is online via the Internet.
+If there is one thing which the previous facts make clear, it is that if a Christian frontier for witnessing exists for the nation of Saudi Arabia -- as well as for similar closed Arab and Muslim countries -- surely it is online via the Internet.
 So again, we see that the Internet may possibly be the only chance, and the last chance that some Arabs and Muslims will receive, to hear the Gospel of Jesus Christ.

 The irony of this situation is that year after year, the Jews convince thousands upon thousands of gullible U.S. Christians to purchase tour packages to the so-called "Holy Land", so that they can see where Christ and His Disciples walked, and vicariously feel as if they are truly experiencing a part of Biblical history.
 The ugly truth of the matter is that Israel is in fact a closed frontier insofar as Christian evangelism is concerned.
 They may continue to deceive some Christians by referring to themselves as the "Holy Land", but Israel -- and the vast majority of Jews who live there -- are antichrist.
 What really irks me about this is the fact that some American Christian leaders support and encourage these tours.
 They are helping the Israelis to milk U.S. Christians.